zachreid-96/Prescribe_Scripting_Tool/README.md

 # A Multi-Language Kyocera Prescribe Tool

-The aim of the repository is to create a Kyocera Prescribe Tool pre-loaded with common prescribe commands that can be easily expanded to fit bigger needs.
+The aim of the repository is to create a Kyocera Prescribe Tool preloaded with common prescribe commands that can be easily expanded to fit bigger needs.
+This script was written with backwards compatibility in mind, and with a unified user experience across all scripts in the repo.

-This repository contains the script tool in mulitple languages:
+This repository contains the script tool in multiple languages:
 - **Batch** (`batch/`): Windows `.bat` scripts
 - **Bash** (`bash/`): Linux/macOS shell scripts (v3.2 and higher)
 - **Zsh** (`zsh/`): Advanced shell scripting (v5.x)
 - **Python** (`python/`): Python 2.7 and Python 3.12
-- **PowerShell** (`ps1/`): Windows `.ps1` scripts
+- **PowerShell** (`ps1/`): Windows `.ps1` scripts (NOT IMPLEMENTED)

 ## Getting Started
 Clone the repository:
 ```shell
 git clone https://github.com/zachreid-96/Prescribe_Scripting_Tool
 ```

-## Setup (Optional)
-To declare a static IP the script will *always* use do the following per used script.

-`.bat` edit line 11

-    line 11:  set "declared_ip="
-    line 11:  set "declared_ip=172.10.0.5"

-`.bash` edit line 345

-    line 345:  declared_ip=""
-    line 345:  declared_ip="172.10.0.5"

-`.zsh` edit line 3

-    line 3:  declared_ip=""
-    line 3:  declared_ip="172.10.0.5"

 ## Using the Script
 There are two ways to run and use the script